saadzafar0/cv-assignment/RearGuard/README.md

 ## Notes & caveats

-- The MobileNet-SSD COCO model only knows about `car`, `truck`, `bus`, and `person` from this app's perspective; everything else is filtered out.
+- The EfficientDet-Lite2 model tracks all valid COCO dataset objects without hardcoded filtering, allowing broader obstacle detection.
 - Distance accuracy is a function of how well calibrated the focal length is *and* how close the real-world object width matches `REAL_CAR_WIDTH_CM`.
 A truck or van will read closer than it really is unless you recalibrate.
-- The frame processor runs at 15 fps to keep latency low without burning battery.
-Bump `FRAME_PROCESSOR_FPS` in `src/utils/constants.ts` if you want smoother box overlays.
+- The ML inference is throttled to 5 FPS using `runAtTargetFps(5)` to conserve battery and keep the camera preview perfectly smooth at 15 FPS.